Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning: Training and Evaluation Setup

 \subsection{Benchmarks and Evaluation}

 In order to check the strengths of our models, two state-of-the-art models are selected as benchmarks.
 The first benchmark is Lasso Estimated AutoRegressive (LEAR), which is a high-dimensional linear benchmark for electricity price forecasting.
 LEAR coefficients are estimated using L1 regularization (LASSO) to enforce sparsity and prevent overfitting (\cite{lear}).
 The second benchmark is the Deep Neural Network (DNN), which is a multilayer perceptron with input, output, and two hidden layers.
-DNN employs ADAM as an optimization algorithm for the weights and the Tree-structured Parzen Estimator algorithm to tune the hyperparameters (\cite{dnn}).
+DNN employs ADAM as an optimization algorithm for the weights and TPE algorithm to tune the hyperparameters (\cite{dnn}), where the number of trials are set to 500.